NIH IMSD

 Year Two and Beyond

 Following the first year, support will shift to trainee’s graduate program, mentor, or other related programming.
-However, trainees will continue participation in program-related functions that enable them to maintain a strong bond to a community of scholars of underrepresented backgrounds in addition to their home programs.
+However, trainees will continue participation in program-related functions that enable them to maintain a strong bond to a community of scholars in addition to their home programs.
 Trainees affiliated with this program will be highly successful in academia, industry, government and other professional settings in health-related disciplines.

 Activities and products students will have completed by the end of the program include: